amitsaha/amitsaha.github.io/content/virtualenv-first-python.rst

 * Remember the exact virtualenv name, and then
 * Activate it

-That said, I was veery much aware that it was certainly a good thing to do and would cause me less headaches someday.
+That said, I was very much aware that it was certainly a good thing to do and would cause me less headaches someday.
 That someday finally came, and I ran into conflicting package requirements for applications which needed to run simultaneously.
 This forced me to start using